 |Posted on April 27, 2019 at 5:30 PM|

-Ministry pastors and leaders, this Word is for you.
-You need to pay more attention and know what’s coming in and out of your ministry houses and those you permit to stand to represent the ministry.
+As ministry pastors and leaders,we need to pay more attention and know what’s coming in and out of our ministry houses and those we permit to stand to represent the ministry.

 It doesn't matter what kind of talent or prophetic gifting a person may have because he could be handsome but whorish.
 She could be cute but careless.
 He could be talented but a thief.